+A \emph{run} of a transducer $\ws$ is a (possibly infinite or biinfinite) sequence of biinfinite words $(w_i)_{i\in I}$ (where $I$ is an interval of $\mathbb{Z}$) such that, for all $\{i,i+1\} \subset I$, $w_i\ws w_{i+1}$.
+In this formalism, tilings of the plane correspond exactly to biinfinite runs of the transducer, and $(H,V,T)$ tiles the plane if and only if there exists a biinfinite run of $(H,V,T)$.
+Note also that, by compactness, there exists a biinfinite run of $(H,V,T)$ if and only if there exists an infinite run of $(H,V,T)$.

-The composition of Wang sets, seen as transducers, is straightforward: Let $\ws=(H,V,T)$ and $\ws'=(H,V',T')$ be two Wang sets.
-Then $\ws\circ \ws'$ is the Wang set $(H\times H',V,T'')$, where Let $\ws^k$, $k\in \mathbb{N}^*$ be $\ws$ if $k=1$, $\ws^{k-1} \circ \ws$ otherwise.
+The composition of Wang sets, seen as transducers, is straightforward: let $\ws=(H,V,T)$ and $\ws'=(H,V',T')$ be two Wang sets.
+Then $\ws\circ \ws'$ is the Wang set $(H\times H',V,T'')$, where Let $\ws^k$, $k\in \mathbb{N}\setminus \{0\}$ be $\ws$ if $k=1$, $\ws^{k-1} \circ \ws$ otherwise.

-A reformulation of the original question is as follows: \begin{lemme} A Wang set $\ws$ is finite if there is no infinite run of the transducer $\ws$: There is no biinfinite sequence $(w_k)_{k \in \mathbb{N}}$ so that $w_k \ws w_{k+1}$ for all $k$.
+A reformulation of the original question is as follows: \begin{lemme} A Wang set $\ws$ is finite if there is no infinite run of the transducer $\ws$: there is no biinfinite sequence $(w_k)_{k \in \mathbb{N}}$ so that $w_k \ws w_{k+1}$ for all $k$.

-A Wang set $\ws$ is periodic iff there exists a word $w$ and a positive integer $k$ so that $w \ws^k w$. \end{lemme}
+A Wang set $\ws$ is periodic if and only if there exists a biinfinite word $w$ and a positive integer $k$ so that $w \ws^k w$. \end{lemme}

-We will also use the following operations on tile sets (or transducers):
+We will also use the following operations on tilesets (or transducers):

 \begin{description} \item[rotation] Let $\tr{\ws}$ be $(V,H,T')$ where $T'=\{(s,n,e,w): (w,e,s,n)\in T\}$.
 This operation corresponds to a rotation of the tileset by $90$ degrees. \item[simplification] Let $\sc{\ws}$ be the operation that deletes from $\ws$ any tile that cannot be used in a tiling of a (biinfinite) line row by $\ws$.
-This corresponds from the point of view of transducers to eliminating sources and sinks from $\ws$.
-In particular $\sc{\ws}$ is empty iff there is no words $w,w'$ s.t. $w \ws w'$. \item[union] $\ws \cup \ws'$ is the disjoint union of transducers $\ws$ and $\ws'$: We first rename the states of both transducers so that they are all different, and then we take the union of the transitions of both transducers.
-Thus $w (\ws \cup \ws') w'$ iff $w \ws w'$ or $w \ws' w'$. \end{description} \paragraph{Equivalence of Wang sets.}
+From the point of view of transducers, this corresponds to eliminating sources and sinks from $\ws$.
+In particular, $\sc{\ws}$ is empty if and only if there are no biinfinite words $w,w'$ s.t. $w \ws w'$. \item[union] $\ws \cup \ws'$ is the disjoint union of transducers $\ws$ and $\ws'$: we first rename the states of both transducers so that they are all different, and then we take the union of the transitions of both transducers.
+Thus $w (\ws \cup \ws') w'$ if and only if $w \ws w'$ or $w \ws' w'$. \end{description} \paragraph{Equivalence of Wang sets.}

-Once Wang sets are seen as transducers, it is easy to see that the problems under consideration do not depend actually on $\ws$, but only on the relation induced by $\ws$: We say that two Wang sets $\ws=(H,V,T)$ and $\ws'=(H',V,T')$ are \emph{equivalent} if they are equivalent as relations, that is, for every pair of bi-infinite words $(w,w')$ over $V$, $w\ws w' \Leftrightarrow w\ws' w'$.
+Once Wang sets are seen as transducers, it is easy to see that the problems under consideration do not actually depend on $\ws$, but only on the relation induced by $\ws$: We say that two Wang sets $\ws=(H,V,T)$ and $\ws'=(H',V,T')$ are \emph{equivalent} if they are equivalent as relations.
+In other words: for every pair of biinfinite words $(w,w')$ over $V$, $w\ws w' \Leftrightarrow w\ws' w'$.